You Are Here: Home > > Getting Rid Of Fleas On Dogs

 This is very important, because ticks carry Lyme disease.
 Ticks are so small, they are nearly impossible to detect.
 I would never trust myself to manually inspect my cat and actually find a tick.
 They are so tiny!
 So you'll want to go with the Frontline Flea and Tick formula.

-Also, if your cat is large (we have Maine Coons) you can choose the formula for "regular" sized cats (5-9 pounds) or Advantage for larger cats (over 9 pounds).
+Also, if your cat is large (we have Maine Coons) you can choose the Advantage formula based on size - "regular" sized cats (5-9 pounds) or Advantage for larger cats (over 9 pounds).
 With one very large boy, we need this kind of flexibility.Advantage flea treatment for cats has a pleasant odor, too.

 Come back soon to visit our upcoming page on topical pet flea treatments for much more, including reviews of these and more products!
 Learn how they work, and what the differences are between them.